2023 Geoscience Forum - Click to View

 Environmental Monitoring and Research

 This session will focus on topics of direct interest to the oil and gas and mining sectors, including research on environmental geochemistry, ecotoxicology, legacy contamination, permafrost, hydrology, reclamation and remediation and the design of monitoring and management programs.
-Presentations will highlight targeted decision makers and how they may apply this information.
+Presentations will highlight targeted decision-makers and how they may apply this information.

-Changing Permafrost Landscapes
+Permafrost

-Niels Weiss (GNWT-NTGS)
+Chair: Ashley Rudy (GNWT-NTGS) & Niels Weiss (GNWT-NTGS)

+Permafrost thaw is the main cause of climate-driven landscape change in the north and has a major effect on ecosystems and infrastructure.
+This session will showcase research that contributes to understanding the distribution of thaw-sensitive terrain across the north.
+This is critical to predict the future state of the environment and water resources of the Northwest Territories and for climate change adaptation planning.
 Data collection, processing, storage, and dissemination strategies are essential to effectively address permafrost thaw-related issues.
 This session will feature monitoring efforts across the NWT, data management and database development, and strategies to coordinate the workflows.
 We invite northerners, data generators, data users, and other permafrost practitioners to contribute to this session.

 Community Engagement

-This session targets presenters involved in community engagement, outreach programs, and capacity building initiatives in resource development.
+This session targets presenters involved in community engagement, outreach programs, and capacity-building initiatives in resource development.
 We invite abstracts and summaries that showcase a variety of perspectives for community training and learning, and supporting the development of sustainable communities related to exploration, mining, and petroleum development in the north.

 Regulatory and Policy Updates